HeynSekk/save-lives/README.md

 Promote recovery: First aid also involves trying to start the recovery process from the illness or injury, and in some cases might involve completing a treatment, such as in the case of applying a plaster to a small wound.

 It is important to note that first aid is not medical treatment and cannot be compared with what a trained medical professional provides.
-First aid involves making common sense decisions in best interest of an injured person.

 So, what benefits can we get if we had the first aid knowledges?